Hyacinthe-Marie de Brouchoven

-Hyachinthe-Marie de Brouchoven (1650–1707), Lord of Steen and Spy, was a Flemish nobleman who became president of the Great Council of Mechelen.
+Hyachinthe-Marie de Brouchoven (1650–1707), Lord of Steen and Spy, was a nobleman from the Spanish Netherlands who became president of the Great Council of Mechelen, the highest law court in the Spanish Netherlands..

-Family
+Life

-He was born the son of Jean-Baptiste de Brouchoven, Count of Bergeyck, and his wife Hélène Fourment.
+Brouchoven was born in Brussels on 16 April 1650, the son of Jean-Baptiste de Brouchoven, Count of Bergeyck, and his wife Hélène Fourment.
 His elder brother, Jean de Brouchoven, became the second count of Bergeyck.
 Hyacinthe Marie inherited the Lordship of Spy.
-He married Marie-Adrienne Zuallart, by whom he had two children.
-The branch of Brouchoven-Spy became extinct when his son died without heirs.